-New Zealand has relatively high teenage birth rates compared with other developed nations and for most of the past decade was second only to the United States on this measure.
-With a rate of 29.5 births per 1,000 women aged 15-19 in 1999, New Zealand is now in third place behind the United States (51.1 per 1,000), England and Wales (30.9 in 1998) and Scotland (30.9 in 1997).
+New Zealand has relatively high teenage birth rates compared to other developed nations and for most of the past decade was second only to the United States on this measure.
+With a rate of 28.8 births per 1,000 women aged 15-19 in 2000, New Zealand was in third place behind the United States (49.6 per 1,000 in 1999), England and Wales (30.8 in 1999) and Scotland (30.0 in 1999).
 This compares to very low rates of teenage childbearing in the Scandinavian countries and the Netherlands.
 Over the 1990s, teenage childbearing rates declined in many developed countries, including New Zealand and the United States.